Skip to content

 ⚖️

-What happens if AI gets it wrong?
+What are the consequences if AI is wrong?

 AI is suitable

-Assess your process
+Try evaluating your process

 Should this process use AI?

-Select an answer to proceed to the next step
+Click to select an answer to proceed

 Summary